rust-embedded/discovery/src/05-led-roulette/it-blinks.md

 }
 ```

-And after another `cargo-embed` you should see the LED we light up before blinking as well as a print, every
+And after another `cargo embed` you should see the LED we light up before blinking as well as a print, every
 time the LED changes from off to on and vice versa.